HandOfGod94/HandOfGod94.github.io/_posts/2021-1-2-empathy-and-pair-programming.md

 > The views expressed are my personal opinions and is in no way to harm other.

 ### First few questions:
-- how many times have you lost your temper during code reviews?
+- How many times have you lost your temper during code reviews?
-- do you feel your contribution is the best/worst in the team?
+- Do you feel your contribution is the best/worst in the team?

 If yes, please follow along.

 ```
 Emapthy: the ability to understand and share the feelings of another.

-# source: google
+# source: oxford
 ```

-Our industry requires continuous interaction with our coworkers even though the output or product that we produce is completely artificial.
+Our industry requires continuous interaction with our coworkers even though the output or product that we produce is non-tangible.
 Why?

 The problems our industry is trying to solve is highly coupled with interactions of humankind.
 - not able to get a cab.
 Solution: Uber/Ola/Gojek/Grab